Gilone/fenghao.github.com/about.md

 ### AWARDS

-- Outstanding Graduate (Top 0.4%) | May 2020
+- Outstanding Graduate (Top 0.4%), May 2020
-- National Scholarship for twice (Top 1.5%) | Sept.
+- National Scholarship for twice (Top 1.5%), Sept.
 2018 and Sept.
 2019
-- Outstanding Student Scholarship for three times (Top 5%) | Sept.
+- Outstanding Student Scholarship for three times (Top 5%), Sept.
 2017, Sept.
 2018 and Sept.
 2019
-- Enterprise Scholarship of China Resources Corporation (Top 0.5%) | Sept.
+- Enterprise Scholarship of China Resources Corporation (Top 0.5%), Sept.
 2017
-- Provincial award of Mathematical Contest in Modeling (Responsible for modeling and programming) | Nov.
+- Provincial award of Mathematical Contest in Modeling (Responsible for modeling and programming), Nov.
 2018
-- Second Prize of MATLAB Programming Competition | May 2017
+- Second Prize of MATLAB Programming Competition, May 2017
-- Second Prize of National Spoken English Competition| Dec.
+- Second Prize of National Spoken English Competition, Dec.
 2017

 ### EXTRACURRICULAR ACTIVITIES